GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/glossary/index.md

 ## Remarketing

 Reaching people on other sites who have previously visited your site.
 For example, an online store could show ads for a toy sale to people who previously viewed toys on their site.
-For example, an online store could show ads for a toy sale to people who previously viewed toys on their site.

 ## Site